lanl/drm-fates/1.FATES-MODEL/README.md

-This project will create and run a parallel ELM-FATES simulation and extract outputs.
+This project will create and run point (e.g. each HPU) simulations of ELM-FATES in parallel and extract outputs.

-1. First set variables in config.yaml (Well-configured for a toy model run, so no changes needed)
+1. First set variables in config.yaml (Pre-configured for a toy model run, so no changes required.)

 2. Set environmental variables: